aasinha14/PLFS-Mincer-Wage-Panel-India/README.md

 ## Research Question

-> *Estimate the returns to education and experience in [STATE] using a Mincer wage equation on a 4-year appended PLFS panel, comparing pooled OLS and fixed-effects estimates, and examining how these returns differ by social group, sex, and religion.*
+> *Estimate the returns to education and experience in India using a Mincer wage equation on a 4-year appended PLFS panel, comparing pooled OLS and fixed-effects estimates, and examining how these returns differ by social group, sex, and religion.*

 ---